zlyreed/ExoProjects/TTU data/README.md

 	  - output:
 	    - *MVC_6Muscles.mat* (the MVC values of six muscles at window=0.01s [row 1] and at at window=0.05s [**row 2**; use this one])

-- For the Dynamic Trials
+- For the Dynamic Trials ("t17 to t32")
 	- Filter, Rectify and Smooth (RMS; window=0.05s) on the dynamic trials
 	- cut to the range of the trial only
 	- Normalize by the time and the MVC1 (**% of task** vs. **% of MVC**)